Jonathano3/DSSdiffanalysis/visualization/README.md

 </p>

 ## Data characterization
-Now that our data is clean, we can study it further with this script : **[characterization.r](../script/visualization/characterization.r)**
+Now that our data is clean, we can study it in more detail with this script: **[characterization.r](../script/visualization/characterization.r)**

 <p align="center">
   <img src="../figure/characterization/perc_features2_sb2.png" width="32%" style="display: inline-block; margin: 0;">